 As depicted in Fig.~\ref{fig:in_out_lu}, the NLU node allows the interpretation of the operator's voice command by associating it with the transition $t$ having the highest degree of similarity.
 This mapping is strongly conditioned by the state $c$ of the system at the time of the interaction; in this way, the possible transitions are reduced exclusively to the set $\{{t_c}^1,{t_c}^2,\dots,{t_c}^n\}$ of transitions available from the current state $c$, thereby reducing the complexity of the classification problem.

-The choice of the correct transition among the available is based on various text similarity measures combined together.
-In particular, lexical similarity between texts is evaluated by alignment and set distances, while semantic similarity is computed based on embeddings comparisons.
+The choice of the correct transition among the available is based on various text similarity measures combined.
+In particular, lexical similarity between texts is evaluated by alignment and set distances, while semantic similarity is computed based on embedding comparisons.